 Jakara chose UCSF for same reasons that she chose UIC for medical school –to be an advocate and change-maker.
 She describes herself as having "a mouth" and wanting to make changes in medical education, policy, and in the community. “’I chose UIC because I felt like it would be a safe place for me to be that person, and I felt that way about UCSF.
 They don't shy away from the fact that they are in the community, and they are advocating for patients that people don't typically want to take care of.
 These are patient populations that Tia and I are incredibly passionate about, because that's who we treat here at UIC.”

-Tia: “We knew each other as classmates through SNMA (Student National Medicine Association) and the strong Black medical student community at UIC.
-Being from California, I knew I wanted to return.
-I saw Jakara at the UC-Davis interview and that opened up conversations about our values.
-We had those conversations about 'What do you think?
-How did you feel?'
-And as we realized that we have some similar values; it just makes perfect sense that we ended up in the same place.”
+Tia: “We knew each other through UIC's strong Black medical student community.
+Being from California, I knew I wanted to return to my home state.
+I saw Jakara along the interview trail, and that opened up conversations about our values in residency programs.
+We talked about questions like, ‘What do you think?
+How did you feel?’
+As we realized we shared similar values, it just made perfect sense that we ended up in the same place.”

 Are you planning the relocation together?